 But casein forms into a gel-like substance in the stomach, in effect reversing the usual steps our bodies typically follow to break down food.
 This slower digestion process also makes casein protein much more useful for individuals looking for their protein supplement to aid in their weight loss.
 The longer you feel full, the less likely you are to eat, which means fewer calories in the body and a higher rate of weight loss.

-Plant sources like peas and even hemp have been used to produce protein for supplemental use.
+Plant sources of protein like peas and even hemp have been used to produce protein for supplemental use.
 Where these sources shine is providing a reasonable option for those with limited dietary options.

 Vegetarian and vegan lifestyles provide a wide array of health benefits in their own right, and for those who are committed to their lifestyles, these sources of protein are highly regarded.
 We also have to recognize that some people have food allergies and cannot use proteins sourced from milk or eggs.
 For them, these alternative sources of protein are not simply a lifestyle they have chosen, they are a solution to a problem that could seriously make them ill or, in the case of an egg allergy, possibly even have fatal consequences.

-Given that peas are considered a legume, it should come as no surprise that they are a great source of protein.
+Given that peas are considered a legume, it should come as no surprise that they are one of the best sources of protein.
 Unlike many other non-animal sources of proteins, pea protein is indeed a complete protein in that it has all of those nine amino acids that are also found in whey and casein proteins.
-And while it is true that some of the proteins found in pea-based supplements are more difficult for the body to properly digest and uptake, pea protein has the added benefit of being gentler on the digestive tract of individuals who suffer sensitivities to lactose, gluten and other tough to digest foodstuffs.
+And while it is true that some of the proteins found in pea-based supplements are more difficult for the body to properly digest and uptake, pea protein has the added benefit of being gentler on the digestive tract of individuals who suffer sensitivities to lactose, gluten, and other tough to digest foodstuffs.

 Selecting the source of a protein supplement is ultimately a personal decision.
 In the case of whey and casein, discerning how two different proteins sourced from the same food can be different may is confusing enough.
 When a person is considering which protein source to use, there are a number of factors to consider: